Two-year-old Olivia was busy collecting sticks at the park. She lined them up end to end and walked along the long line she had made.

 Here are some quick tips for making the most of everyday play with your child:

-- Follow your child’s lead.
-Let your child’s curiosity lead her play (within limits, of course).
+Follow your child’s lead.
+Let your child’s curiosity lead their play (within limits, of course).
 An afternoon spent creating structures from blocks and boxes teaches your child much more than flashcards and activity books ever could.

-- Let your child struggle.
+Let your child struggle.
 We might think that solving problems or encountering obstacles is a frustrating hassle — and it is, for most of us.
 But for children, the process of finding a solution to their problems often becomes part of the play itself.
 So before you jump in, take time to watch.
-If your child is persisting, let her keep going.
-If she’s getting frustrated and overwhelmed, step in with a suggestion or an idea.
-Then let her decide on a path forward.
+If your child is persisting, let them keep going.
+If they are getting frustrated and overwhelmed, step in with a suggestion or an idea.
+Then let them decide on a path forward.

 Children are born with the drive to learn and grow.
 We don’t have to teach young children to be curious or motivate them to explore and discover.
 Instead, our most important job as parents is letting them play their way into learning.

-For more about supporting children’s learning through play, read about our Balanced Learning® approach.
+For more about supporting children’s learning through play, read about the Primrose Balanced Learning® approach.